Calen Addison Game Preview: Sharks vs. Canucks

 Addison Season Stats Insights

-- Addison has yet to score a goal this season through 17 games played.
+- Through 20 games this season, Addison has yet to score a goal.

-- Despite recording points in five of 17 games this season, Addison has yet to post a multi-point contest.
+- In seven of 20 games this year, Addison has recorded a point, but he has no games yet with multiple points.

-- Addison has an assist in five of 17 games this year, but has not recorded two or more in a game so far.
+- Addison has an assist in seven of 20 games this season, but has not recorded two or more in a game so far.

-- The implied probability is 36.4% that Addison goes over his points over/under based on the odds.
+- Addison has an implied probability of 39.2% to go over his point total based on the odds.

-- There is a 31.2% chance of Addison having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Addison has an implied probability of 35.1% of going over his assist prop bet.

 Sign up for Underdog fantasy today.